WADERS FOR FISHING & HUNTING

 About The Author

-Mendenhall family’s lifestyle and passion for the great outdoors.
-Everything that they learn, and
+the Mendenhall family’s lifestyle and passion for the great outdoors.
+Everything that they learn,

-experience, along the way that they find may be valuable to our website visitors is on the site for
+and experience, along the way that they find may be valuable to our website visitors is on the

-receive free products from manufacturers to test.
-This does not drive our decision as to whether or not a
+frequently receive free products from manufacturers to test.
+This does not drive our decision as to whether

-you may purchase.
+products that you may purchase.

 The Best Wading With Waders Experience Awaits!